tmhglnd/mercury/docs/tutorial.md

 ## Combining rhythms

 In order to make more complex rhythms we can take a step back to our pop beat from [more samples](#more-samples).
-Now instead of using different `time()` arguments to make a rhythm, we will use the power of `ring`'s to look up a `1` or `0` to let it play the sound or not.
+Now instead of using different `time()` arguments to make a rhythm, we will use the power of `list`'s to look up a `1` or `0` to let it play the sound or not.
 First we make sure that all instruments play in the same time.

 Make the following code: